Wtrickster/NoteTaker/Info/README.md

   ## **Questions**

-  Questions or issues, contact wtrickster at JSPenland97@gmail.com
+  If you have questions or you want to share comments, we will be glad to hear from you.
+Please contact us at JSPenland97@gmail.com